 A Karen language service began in 2008 in response to the increasing refugee population.

 The building began to fill with up to 1000 weekly attendees and so a new

 auditorium was completed and opened in 2015.
 At the same time, community

 ministries were expanded under a new organisation called The Bridge and

 mission workers were sent across the world to deliver the hope of Jesus.

 Pastor Mark Wilkinson concluded his ministry in 2016 and the church

 called Pastor Stan Richey to leadership in 2018.

-Today WBC is a thriving community of over 50 different nationalities
+Today WBC is a thriving community of over 50 different nationalities attending

-with countless stories of God’s blessing and grace.
-Let's add yours!
+With countless stories of God’s blessing and grace, let's add yours!